learn-co-curriculum/dsc-oop-intro-v2-4/README.md

 # Object Orientation

-## Overview
+## Introduction

-We'll introduce the concept of Object Oriented Programming (OOP)
+In this section, you'll be'll introduced to the concept of Object Oriented Programming (OOP).

+## Objectives

+You will be able to
+- Explain what Object-Oriented Programming is about
+- Understand why it is important to know about OOP as a data scientist

 ## Object-Oriented Programming (OOP)